top of page

 CPR & Narcan Training

-Hands-on CPR and naloxone (Narcan) training designed to equip individuals with lifesaving skills they can use immediately.
-These sessions focus on recognition, response, and confident action during medical emergencies, empowering people to step in and help when every second counts.
+CPR and naloxone (Narcan) training designed to equip individuals with lifesaving skills they can use immediately.
+These sessions empower people to step in and help when every second counts.

 Erie United Methodist Alliance